chef/chef-web-docs/generated/generated_content/workstation/cookstyle/chef_deprecations_deprecatedchefspecplatform.md

 | --- | --- | --- |
 | Enabled | Yes | All Versions |

 Use currently supported platforms in ChefSpec listed at https://github.com/chefspec/fauxhai/blob/main/PLATFORMS.md.
-Fauxhai / ChefSpec will perform fuzzy matching on platform version values so it's always best to be less specific ie. 10 instead of 10.3
+Fauxhai / ChefSpec will perform fuzzy matching on platform version values so it is always best to be less specific ie. 10 instead of 10.3

 ## Examples